SimpleLuke/Task-Quest.io/README.md

 ## Overview

-In this very first stage, there is a simple to-do-list feature.
-It encourages user divide their task into few small steps to tackle.
-By finishing steps, the hero(user) will attack the Enemy(task).
+In this very first stage, there is a simple to-do list feature.
+It encourages the user to divide their task into a few small steps to tackle.
+Then, the hero(user) will attack the Enemy(task) by finishing the steps.
 And the Enemy will eventually die when all steps are done.

 Users should be able to: